What is pet therapy in aged care?

 Assisting aged care residents to interact with therapy animals lifts moods, promotes greater self-esteem and can also have a calming effect.

-Benefits of pet therapy
+Benefits of pet therapy in aged care

 One of the greatest advantages of animal-assisted therapy is that it tends to have a higher engagement rate than other therapy types.
 Although some residents may refuse other types of therapy, it is often found that they are more open to trying pet therapy.
 This allows the elderly to receive the benefits of therapy in a situation where they may have been hesitant.